neuronflicker/CTF/UCF/RE_Loop1/README.md

 ![Graph View](graph1.png)

-We can see from this that the function is call goes back to the green coloured box.
+We can see from this that the function call goes back to the green coloured box, and if it doesn't go to the red box, it goes to the `Unknown choice` option.
 If we jump to Text View, we can see the code compares `eax` to 0x7A69:

 ![Code output](code1.png)

-If we look where the green code is called from, we can see it is above when `eax` is not 3.
+If we look where the green code is called from, we can see it is the lines above, when `eax` is not 3.
 If `eax` is 3, then we get the `Goodbye!` message, so I assume `eax` contains the menu option selected.

 I converted 0x7A69 to decimal, and tried entering it as a menu option:
 ```bash